News & Events

 Workshops: Upcoming

 • June 12 & 13, 2024, 1 - 5 p.m., Photographic Identification and Care Workshop, Johnson County Library, Buffalo, WY.
-Suzi Taylor, photo and reference archivist for the Wyoming State Archives, and Jennifer Romanoski, Museum Educator for the Jim Gatchell Museum, will be hosting an in-person photographic identification and care workshop at the Johnson County Library Twing Room located at 171 N. Adams Street in Buffalo, Wyoming.
-Registration form and more information coming soon!
+Suzi Taylor, photo and reference archivist for the Wyoming State Archives, will be teaching an in-person photographic identification and care workshop at the Johnson County Library Twing Room located at 171 N. Adams Street in Buffalo, Wyoming.
+This workshop is free and open to the public.
+Space is limited.
+Registration today to secure your spot by clicking HERE!
+This workshop is sponsored by the Jim Gatchell Memorial Museum and the Wyoming SHRAB with funding from the NHPRC.

 Workshops: Past Offerings